acyeh-lab/NetMHCIIPan/README.md

 >CMV_PEPTIDE_001
 CDLPLVSSRLLPETS
 ```
 Note the first line is the label, and the second line is the peptide / sequence of interest.
+For this example, we have created a list of CMV peptide files in the folder "CMV Peptides".
+The directory of folder containin all peptide files will be used as input for running NetMHCIIPan.

 # Scripts
 There are 2 scripts provided (run sequentially):